-From basic chemical toilets to the more expensive composting varieties, there are lots of toilet options out there for your RV.
-But the question remains, “do you really need a toilet in your camper van?”
+From basic chemical toilets to the more expensive composting varieties, many toilet options exist for a camper van conversion.
+But the question remains, “Do you really need a toilet in your camper van?”

-When we first started van life, we carried a small Porta Potty in our camper.
-It was comforting to know that we had our bathroom solution taken care of.
-But after over 2 years on the road, we NEVER needed our toilet, we gave it away for good.
+When we started van life, we carried a small Porta Potty in our camper.
+It was comforting to know our bathroom solution was taken care of.
+But after the first seven months on the road, we NEVER used our toilet and ended up selling it.

-In this article, we will discuss 4 reasons why we believe you don’t need a camper van toilet.
-As of this writing, we’ve been on the road for 2.5 years and have almost never had an issue with this.
+This article will discuss five reasons why we believe you don’t need a camper van toilet.
+As of this writing, we’ve been on the road for five years and have rarely had an issue with this.

 1. Public Toilets Are Everywhere!

-After more than two years on the road, trust us when we say that there is an over-abundance of public toilets everywhere we went.
-If you are in a urban or even semi-urban setting, there is likely a public toilet very close to you.
+After more than five years on the road, trust us when we say there is an overabundance of public toilets everywhere we go.
+If you are in an urban or semi-urban setting, a public toilet is likely very close to you.

 Let’s list all the different places where toilets exist.